 Why Van Life Insurance is Different

 When you convert a van into a livable space, its value skyrockets.
-A basic van, like a Ford Transit costing $55,000, might have $100,000 in upgrades—think solar panels, a kitchen, or a cozy bed.
+A basic van, such as a Ford Transit, costing $55,000, might have $100,000 in upgrades—think solar panels, a kitchen, or a cozy bed.
 This makes your van worth much more than a standard vehicle.

 However, adding a converted van to a regular auto insurance policy is a common mistake.
 Auto insurance typically covers only the vehicle’s base value, which depreciates over time.

-If an accident or theft occurs, you might receive far less than your van’s true worth, leaving you with a significant financial loss.
+If an accident or theft occurs, you might receive far less than your van’s actual worth, leaving you with a significant financial loss.

 For example, if your $155,000 van (base plus conversion) is insured under a standard auto policy, you might only get $48,500 after depreciation and deductibles.